Applesaucesomer/CobraPinger/README.md

 a cluster which maps to a small set of base tags.
 All generated tags are snapped to this approved vocabulary using embeddings.

+The website has a `/tags` page that lists all tags as a cloud.
+Selecting a tag shows all videos linked to it.

 To retrain the clustering model run `python retrain_taxonomy.py`.
 This will produce `kmeans_tags.pkl` and a draft `cluster_tags_draft.json` for manual editing.
 After curation save your mapping as `cluster_tag_map.json`.